 “I’m using Voxel Farm in my project… It’s not free, but definitely worth the money.” – Reddit user Ninlilizi

-As gamers and follower of the newest tech, we are always looking for the new thing to advance gaming.
-Whether that is through a game, or the engine being developed to actually bring us those games to change the face of gaming.
+As gamers and followers of the newest tech, we are always looking for new things to advance gaming.
+Whether that is through a game, or the engine being developed to bring us those games to change the face of gaming.

 ‘Create Impossibly Beautiful Worlds’, the Voxel Farm website promises developers.
 In their own words: